astral-sh/rye/docs/guide/commands/sync.md

 * `--all-features`: Enables all features

+* `--generate-hashes`: Set to true to lock with hashes in the lockfile

 * `--with-sources`: Set to true to lock with sources in the lockfile

 * `--pyproject <PYPROJECT_TOML>`: Use this pyproject.toml file